 This sustainability report articulates our commitment to sustainability and transparency.
-This is our First sustainability report.
 The report is designed to provide a transparent and balanced view of BBR Holdings (S) Ltd (the "Company") and its subsidiaries (the "Group"), to reflect the interests of our key stakeholders, and to address those interests pragmatically.
 This report aims to include comprehensive and accessible information on the company's strategy towards sustainability, key issues as well as data according to recognized standards.